 How to Improve Performance Reviews as a Manager

-Employee reviews give individuals the opportunity to understand expectations, standards, and performance better.
-They strengthen the relationship between the manager and employee and give a chance for both sides to be transparent about what improvements can be made to increase performance and achievement.
+Employee reviews allow individuals to better understand expectations, standards, and performance.
+They strengthen the relationship between the manager and employee and provide a chance for both sides to be transparent about what improvements can be made to increase performance and achievement.
 They help you get to know your employees better so you can identify their weaknesses and strengths, which may not have surfaced in their day-to-day role.

-Performance reviews also send a message to the employee that you care about their performance as well as them as a person.
+Performance reviews also tell the employee that you care about their performance and them.

 Define success first